 Joanne Schreuders is a widow, mother of ten, author, speaker and

-Doing It Well - Walking Through Cancer with Hope.
-Joanne has
+organizer.
+She has written three books: Family At Large, Doing It Well - Walking Through Cancer with Hope, and her workbook, Securing Your Legacy.
+Joanne has spoken

-spoken at various events and is available to speak on topics such as
+at various events and is available to speak on topics such as

 home/office/garage organization, Swedish Döstädning Cleaning and